Is Easter a Pagan Holiday? The Origins and History of Easter Traditions

 One principal objection to this feast is the name "Easter."
 It is often said that this name is a thinly veiled pagan name drawn from the Babylonian fertility goddess Ishtar, also known as Astarte or Ashtoreth in other pagan cultures encountered by the Israelites in biblical times.

 These names are certainly similar to the name "Easter."
-However, as I note in other articles, the name "Easter" is only known from one single historical source, written by the Venerable Bede, an eighth century English Christian monk.
+However, as I note in other articles, the name "Easter" is only known from one single historical source, written by the Venerable Bede, an eighth-century English Christian monk.
 Bede briefly identifies the name as referring to a pagan goddess that formerly had a feast at a similar time, and that the old name was used to celebrate the new Christian feast.

-This is a clear example of syncretism, where Christian and pagan elements are mingled, since a pagan Anglo-Saxon name came to be associated the Christian feast.
+This is a clear example of syncretism, where Christian and pagan elements are mingled since a pagan Anglo-Saxon name came to be associated with the Christian feast.
 But Bede did not seem troubled by this name, nor did anyone else down through history until fairly recent times.
 Bede does not provide evidence identifying any pagan practices that were mingled with the Christian feast, nor anything connecting the name "Easter" with the Babylonian goddess.
 Indeed, it is not clear how Babylonian influence could jump all the way across the Mediterranean and the European continent after many centuries to turn up in Germany and then England with the early Anglo-Saxons.
 So there are no historical facts that can prove any Babylonian connection between these apparently-similar names.

 A look at non-English speaking Christians also shows a disconnect.
 The name "Easter" is not known in other traditionally Christian languages of Europe.
 Nearly all other European nations use a variant of the word pascha, which is the New Testament Greek equivalent for the Hebrew word pesach, meaning "Passover."
 In this way, the etymology of the name shows that the early church considered the resurrection of Christ to be a type of Passover commemoration.